 The cost of frozen beef and chicken breasts has gone up, too, but not by as much, only 28 percent and 23 percent, respectively.
 Of course, the lift in prices is due to the coronavirus, when some production plants decided to shut down.
 Even as plants are reopening, many employees are practicing social distancing, meaning there aren’t as many people on the line as usual.
 Now, as restaurants open their doors, restaurant owners may have to pay more (and by default, raise their prices) to get meat items back in stock.

 Oddly enough, Business Insider reported a drop in bacon prices.
-Check out these places to buy meat that aren’t supermarkets.

 The good news: You’ve got alternatives